Jezfx/mastermind.dev/README.md

 # [mastermind.dev](http://mastermind.dev) ✨

 Sideproject which I'd like to start up.
-It'll eventually be a platform for developers to find small, niche [mastermind groups](https://en.wikipedia.org/wiki/Mastermind_group) for developers to share ideas, knowledge and teach.
+It'll eventually be a platform for developers to find small, niche, virtual [mastermind groups](https://en.wikipedia.org/wiki/Mastermind_group) for developers to share ideas, knowledge and teach.
 Its a good excercise for developers to go out and learn something new to input into the group, and also good for learning new skills from the others.

 ## Open for help